 Relapse is a very real danger for individuals in recovery from addiction.
-In order to feel more secure in recovery, it helps to have some strategies in one’s toolbelt to battle relapse head on.
+In order to feel more secure in recovery, it helps to have some strategies in one’s toolbelt to battle relapse head-on.
 The following tips will be helpful in getting started:

 Avoid People and Places Associated with Use

-Likely, the people and places were drugs were once used will be triggers.
+Likely, the people and places where drugs were once used will be triggers.
 Triggers cause a person to crave opiates again and cause relapse.
 Avoiding people and places when possible can help avoid relapse back into opiate use.

 Create Distractions for Stressful Situations

 Stress can be a trigger for cravings.
-When the cravings start, find a distraction such as a book or video game.
+When the cravings start, find a distraction such as a book or a video game.
 Anything that gets the mind off stress or cravings will work to help a person avoid relapse.

 Learn Something New